hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_definition.html.markdown

 The following attributes are exported:

-* `id` - the fully qualified resource ID of the Lighthouse Definition.
+* `id` - the fully qualified ID of the Lighthouse Definition.

 ## Timeouts